manueldeutsch/bucket/README.md

 ## 🚽 Deploy

-For a simple and easy deploy, a github action workflow is included.
+For a simple and easy deploy, a github action workflow is included, which will do a build and commit those files to a dist branch which will be served by github pages.

 ## 🧴 Links